Rhythm and Movement: Paintings by James Michalopoulos

 Augusta, GA 30901

-The Morris Museum of Art is please to present Rhythm and Movement: Paintings by James Michalopoulos on view Saturday, February 18 through May 14, 2017.
+The Morris Museum of Art is pleased to present Rhythm and Movement: Paintings by James Michalopoulos on view Saturday, February 18 through May 14, 2017.

 The exhibition features more than thirty of his large-scale, boldly colored paintings of the historic architecture of New Orleans, as well as its street scenes and local characters, many displayed for the first time.